neslib/Neslib.Sdl3/Docs/Docs/index.md

 If you plan to use the C API, you can use the official [SDL3 Wiki documentation](https://wiki.libsdl.org/SDL3/FrontPage).

-For the OOP-like API, see the [documentation on github.io](https://neslib.github.io/Neslib.Sdl3/). use the [API by category](https://neslib.github.io/Neslib.Sdl3/APIByCategory/) page as a starting point, or the [API Reference](https://neslib.github.io/Neslib.Sdl3/Reference/Neslib.Sdl3/) pages for complete documentation by unit.
+For the OOP-like API, use the [API by category](APIByCategory/index.md) page as a starting point, or the [API Reference](Reference/Neslib.Sdl3/index.md) pages for complete documentation by unit.
 This documentation is extracted from the source code, so you can use the (XML) documentation in the source code as well.
 Delphi's CodeInsight will also show this documentation when you hover the mouse over an SDL declaration.

 ## Examples

 The Examples directory contains Delphi versions of some SDL3 examples.
 These all use the OOP-like Delphi API instead of the C API.
-I will add more examples in the future.

 These examples should give you a good head start.
 The easiest way to create your own SDL3 application is to copy and rename one of these examples and work from there.